xavierblasco/RoboticaUVic-PR-week3/README.md

 plain python program.

-First upload the completed assignment to the course Moodle for grading; then, correct all the isses marked by the teacher and push it to GitHub for the final evaluation.
+First upload the completed assignment to the course Moodle for grading; then, correct all the issues marked by the teacher and push it to GitHub for the final evaluation.

 This is a personal assignment, please complete it **individually**.